Price per night / 3-star hotel. Prices are not fixed and may vary with time.

-Hotels in Suan Luang, Chinatown, and near Pratunam have the most searches on KAYAK.
+Hotels in Chinatown, Khan Na Yao, and near Pratunam have the most searches on KAYAK.

 KAYAK users like staying at The Berkeley Hotel Pratunam, Baiyoke Sky Hotel and Siam Kempinski Hotel Bangkok when looking for a hotel in close proximity to Pratunam.

 The average price of a double room in Bangkok is RM 343, but it varies considerably depending on location, facilities, and seasonality.
 In the last 3 days, KAYAK users have found double rooms for as cheap as RM 26.